raihanahmad/addMovieList-app/README.md

 # addMovieList-app
-It is a OOP JS project
+It is a OOP JS project with ES5 and later convereted ES6 also include local storage